-Carefully position the Hope RF module on the board so that its pads line up in the center of the top pads, the "half-moon" cutouts on the module should be centered on the pads on the board.
+\\\\\ Carefully position the Hope RF module on the board so that its pads line up in the center of the top pads, the "half-moon" cutouts on the module should be centered on the pads on the board.
 Make sure that it's properly positioned, there are some small holes on the pads on the module, they should line up with similar holes on the board.
-Use the cut-off LED leads to line up the module, put one in each corner to line it up (you won't be soldering them in, they're just for alignment).
+Use the cut-off resistor leads to line up the module, put one in each corner to line it up (you won't be soldering them in, they're just for alignment).

-\\ Cover the TOP of the module with masking tape, then tape the module down.
+\\\\ Cover the TOP of the module with masking tape, then tape the module down.
+Only the pads should be visible from the top.